rehive/docs-portal/content/building/currency-manager-extension/introduction.md

 The first place to start is by familiarizing yourself with the [Get Started section](/building/get-started/introduction/).
 This gives a basic overview of how to start building an extension as well as the ground-level endpoints you’ll need to use.
 You should also familiarize yourself with [Rehive’s Standard Configurations](https://docs.google.com/document/d/1LdWBY2Oim2EPWv2-ZNKIPXDbnULbSf-DiUfuCw7_zQg/edit#) to ensure that the correct subtypes are used for specific transactions.

+Lastly a good handle on Rehive [transaction](https://docs.rehive.com/platform/core-resources/transactions/) and [transaction collection](https://docs.rehive.com/platform/core-resources/transaction-collections/) logic is also required to start building a currency manager extension.

 ### What is currency management?

 Currency management allows each Rehive currency to be controlled by a service user.
 This user is known as the currency manager and is the sole entity that can shift transactions of that currency to a Complete or Failed state.